Apoorv Om: Work

 He also raises the issues faced by disabled children even at the platform of the International court of Justice.

-He is also a good artist and have drawn and presented portraits of many dignitaries in meetings with them personally.
-On the law day 26 November, the Chief Justice of India was delighted to receive a handmade innovative portrait from deaf artist Mr. Apoorv Om including six more Chief Justices of the Supreme Court of India.
+He is also an artist and has created portrait drawings, some of which have been presented to notable individuals during in-person meetings.
+On the law day 26 November, the Chief Justice of India was receive a handmade portrait from deaf artist Mr. Apoorv Om including six more Chief Justices of the Supreme Court of India.

 He is also the innovator of hanging 3-D model of buildings.

 He is a certified Yoga Trainers and provides free education of Yoga to children and youth coming from underprivileged society.
 He is making awareness about the benefit of Pranayam, Meditation and Yogic science for health and wellness of peoples.

 He also teaches art and craft to the children, freely.

 He is also creating awareness among the people of the society about the value of natural resources like water and Gardens.